 However, the intent here is to help people prove their prior knowledge.
 The current cost of $20 to $30 per test may make you feel like diving right in—but you’d be wise to get some help in preparing.
 If you’re an over-achiever, you might be able to do this by studying one or more of the recommended resources.
 But it may be a good idea to prepare more than that.

 I took the sample CLEP questions for Biology, then Growth & Development.
 I scored about 90% on each practice test.
 Admittedly, I haven’t taken a biology course or a growth-and-development course in more than 40 years.
 But, there was only one question for which I was certain of my answer on each of those practice exams.
 I was mostly making good guesses.

-Six of the required Health sciences subjects can be taken through some organization or entity that offers continuing education.
+Easy and hard ways to meet IBLCE’s health science requirement especially pertain to the six “continuing education” courses.
+These subjects can be taken through some organization or entity that offers continuing education.
 These include: medical documentation, medical terminology, occupational safety and security, infection control, ethics, and basic life support.